- What are PFAS?

 - State Standards for PFAS in Drinking Water

 The State Board of Health adopted standards for PFAS in Group A public drinking water systems in October 2021.
 To support this process, the Department of Health reviewed the most current science and recommended state action levels on five PFAS compounds to protect public health.
 The new rule also requires monitoring, recordkeeping and reporting, follow-up actions, and other associated requirements for PFAS.
-For more information go to our PFAS Rulemaking webpage.
+For more information go to our PFAS in Drinking Water 2021 Rulemaking Documents webpage.

 - Statewide Action Plan for PFAS

 The Departments of Ecology and Health developed a statewide Chemical Action Plan (CAP) for PFAS to address human exposure and environmental contamination.
-The CAP was developed with broad stakeholder input.
-The CAP summarizes what we know about PFAS contamination in WA State and recommends actions to address contamination and human exposure.
-Recommendations include expanded testing and mitigation for PFAS in drinking water, further reduction of PFAS use in products that release PFAS into food, drinking water or the environment, and additional evaluation of PFAS in waste streams.
-Visit the Department of Ecology's website to learn more about this work.
+The plan was developed with broad stakeholder input.
+It summarizes what we know about PFAS contamination in Washington State and recommends actions to address contamination and human exposure.
+Recommendations include expanded testing and mitigation for PFAS in drinking water, reduction of PFAS uses that release PFAS into food, drinking water, or the environment, and additional evaluation of PFAS in waste streams (landfill leachate, biosolids, sewage treatment outfalls, etc.) Visit the Department of Ecology's website to learn more about this work.

 - State Ban on PFAS in Firefighting Foam

-In 2018, the Washington State legislature restricted the use of PFAS in firefighting foam and personal protective equipment (RCW 70.75A).
-Firefighting foam is a suspected source of drinking water contamination around airports, military bases and fire training areas.
-The state is exploring a swap-out program for existing stockpiles of PFAS foams at local fire departments.
+In 2018, the Washington State legislature restricted the use of PFAS in firefighting foam and banned fire training with PFAS firefighting foams.
+The law also requires reporting of PFAS in firefighter’s personal protective equipment.
+(RCW 70A.400) Firefighting foam is a suspected source of some drinking water contamination found near airports, military bases, and fire training areas.
+The state is helping fire departments and other businesses safely dispose of existing stockpiles of PFAS foams.
 Visit the Department of Ecology's website to learn more about this work.

 - State Ban on PFAS in Food Contact Papers

-In 2018, the Washington State Legislature restricted use of PFAS in food contact papers, if safer alternatives are available (RCW 70A.222).
+In 2018, the Washington State Legislature restricted use of PFAS in food contact papers and paperboard, once safer alternatives are identified (RCW 70A.222).
+The Department of Ecology has so far identified safer alternatives for nine types of food contact packaging and continues to look for safer alternatives for other types.
 PFAS will be restricted in food wrappers and liners, plates, food boats, and pizza boxes starting in February 2023.
-The state continues to look for safer alternatives for other types of food contact papers.
+In 2024, PFAS will be restricted in paper bowls, bags and sleeves, trays, open top containers like cups, and containers that close like clamshells.
 Visit the Department of Ecology's website to learn more.

 - Safer Products for Washington

 In 2019, the Washington State legislature authorized the Department of Ecology, in consultation with Department of Health, to further restrict PFAS and other harmful chemical classes in consumer products.
 This law outlined a five-year process to identify problem products, safer alternatives, and regulatory solutions.
+Currently the state is taking steps to restrict PFAS in carpets and indoor furnishings and in after-market sprays for waterproofing and stain-proofing fabrics.
+In 2022, the state legislature added firefighter personal protective equipment and PFAS-containing products identified in the PFAS CAP as priority products to be considered for restrictions or reporting requirements (RCW 70A.350).
 Learn more at Safer Products for Washington.